 *Important Update: since writing this page Spektrum and JR have become two separate bodies with JR introducing a new and different technology, DSSS.
 Although the JR radios listed above are DSM2 based, please check with the seller for BNF compatibility issues if you are buying any new JR radio.

 In addition to that, Spektrum have also upgraded their technology from DSM2 to DSMX but this doesn't actually effect the BNF compatibility because DSM2 and DSMX operate together, and newer DSMX transmitters are backward-compatible with older DSM2 receivers.
 Again, though, check with the seller or Horizon Hobby directly if you have any compatibility doubts or questions.

 I can personally recommend Bind-N-Fly rc planes and helicopters as a very convenient answer to enjoying some RTF fun, without building up an unnecessary collection of transmitters.

-If you're in to flying rc aircraft and see yourself wanting to own more planes or helicopters in the future, and want 'RTF convenience', invest in one of compatible transmitters and put some BNF models on your shopping list!
+If you're in to flying rc aircraft and see yourself wanting to own more planes or helicopters in the future, and want 'RTF convenience', invest in one of compatible transmitters and put some BNF rc aircraft on your shopping list!